lukas-hzb/better_metas/README.md

 ## Development

-The following scripts overwrite the metas, so run the dry-run variants first and review the diff before committing.
+The following scripts overwrite existing metas, so run the dry-run variants first and review the diff before committing.

 #### Update Plonk It metas from the live guide pages: